GuardCaptain/pandas-challenge/README.md

 # panda
-Module 4 Challenge

-Analysis on school district data.
-Looking for trends, comparisons, and conclusions to help the school board and city mayor improve the schools.
+We will be conducting an analysis on school district data by looking for trends, doing comparisons, and coming to conclusions to help the school board and city mayor improve the schools.

 --Written Report--